What Do Medical Assistants Do?

 Search For Schools

-According to the Bureau of Labor Statistics (BLS), medical assistants are the backbone of medical facilities since they perform administrative and clinical tasks required to take care of patients.
+According to the Bureau of Labor Statistics (BLS), medical assistants are the backbone of medical facilities since they perform administrative and clinical tasks required to care for patients.

 Medical assistants play a vital role in the healthcare industry, providing services for both medical professionals and patients.
 They can assist with basic medical tasks such as taking vital signs, administering medications per a physician’s orders, or gathering medical history.
 They also help on the office side of medical clinics by scheduling appointments, billing insurance, and processing paperwork.